jadhaidar/react-native-firebase/docs/firestore/usage-with-flatlists.md

 documents using a [`FlatList`](https://reactnative.dev/docs/flatlist.html).

 A `FlatList` accepts an array of data, and displays the results in a performance friendly scrollable list.
-By integrating a realtime listener with the `FlatList`, whenever data changes without our database it'll automatically and efficiently update on our application.
+By integrating a realtime listener with the `FlatList`, whenever data changes within our database it'll automatically and efficiently update on our application.

 # Setup state